SPANDigital/presidium-js/README.md

 Upon merging into to the main or develop branch, Semantic Release tool will:
 - Calculate the new release version based on the commits
-- Generate the CHANGELOG file
-- Update the VERSION file
 - Create a git commit and a git tag for the release
-- Create a Release on Github
+- Create a Release with release notes from the commit messages
+- Create and publish the container images

 ---